 Cake

-- Preheat the oven to 350°F. Line the bottom of a 9" cake pan with parchment paper or butter and flour the bottom of the pan.
+- Preheat the oven to 350 °F. Line the bottom of a 9"x3" cake pan with parchment paper or butter and flour the bottom of the pan.
 You don't need to butter/flour the sides of the pan.
-Sift together the flour, baking powder and salt, set aside.
+Sift together 4 ½ ounces cake flour, ½ teaspoon baking powder and ¼ teaspoon table salt, set aside.

-- Cream the butter and 1/2 the granulated sugar until light and aerated, about 1-2 minutes.
-Add the egg yolks and vanilla, mix until combined.
+- Cream 8 ounces unsalted butter and ½ the granulated sugar until light and aerated, about 1-2 minutes.
+Add 8 egg yolks and 2 teaspoons vanilla, mix until combined.
 Mix in the sifted dry ingredients, don't over mix.
-Whisk the melted chocolate into the batter.
+Whisk 6 ounces semi sweet chocolate (melted) into the batter.

 - Pour the batter into the prepared pan, spread to an even level and bake until the middle of the cake springs back when pressed or a toothpick inserted into the middle comes out clean, about 45-50 minutes.